thetoxicavenger/webpack-typescript-io-ts-starter/README.md

 ## Outline
-* Configuration setup
+* What is Typescript? √
-* What is Typescript?
+* Why is it useful? √
-* Why is it useful?
+* Configuration setup √
 * Practical examples

 ## Resources
 https://webpack.js.org/configuration